johnpuddephatt/zerowaste/src/posts/2021-02-25-leeds-fashion-futures-week.md

 Local historians - and former Burton employees - Jacki and Bob Lawrence joined us to talk about the life of Sir Montague Burton, and the business he built.
 In Bob's own words, Sir Montague Burton was a true visionary - a man who did as much as anyone to transform the clothing industry - creating an innovative manufacturing model that brought the purchase of a good quality suit within the reach of the average working man.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J-UcwS_t2G8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+We also shared our short video which demystifies the statistic that was the starting point for our work on clothing and fashion - the estimate that 4000 tonnes of clothing and textiles get thrown away each year by Leeds households.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z-W8oY70ryw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Tuesday, 23 Feb